uhasker/getting-things-done-in-next-js/src/chapter3/01-ips-ports-and-domains.md

 A **port** is simply a number assigned to uniquely identify a connection endpoint on a machine.
 For example, I might have a web service running on port `443` and an ssh service on port `22`.

-> The `ssh` protocol allows you to remotely login on a computer.
+> The `ssh` protocol allows you to remotely log in to a computer and execute commands on it.

 These two services might run on the same computer with the same IP, because they can be distinguished by their port numbers.